Unfortunately, we are not available in your area!

 Blackjack is an easy game to play but a hard game to master and those right at the top of the game who win the big money prizes are those who combine a great understanding of the odds with mathematical skill and quick mental gymnastics that might be beyond the average player.

-For some, the difficulty of reading the game and understanding which way to go is the whole fun of it, whereas others find this element sucks the joy out of gaming.
+For some, the difficulty of reading the game and understanding which way to go is a big aspect of it, whereas others find this element sucks the joy out of gaming.

 On the other end of the spectrum, Roulette is about as easy as a game can get - but that doesn't matter for those who love it.
 Strategy doesn't matter to them, because Roulette is designed to build maximum tension and engagement instead and winning big thanks to a succession of higher and lower-risk spins delivers a gaming experience that no amount of clever moves in Blackjack ever could.

 So, Blackjack or Roulette - which game will enable you to win the most money?
-You probably already know the answer to this question, because if you don't have the patience for Blackjack then you won't win big at it, likewise, if you don't have the nerve for Roulette you'll never bet big enough to win big either.
+You probably already know the answer to this question, because if you don't have the patience for Blackjack then you won't win big at it.

 In the end, if you'd prefer to have a lower but more controlled prize pot that you can keep a lid on, play Blackjack.
-If you'd rather take the safety gloves off completely and risk everything for the chance to hit a potentially massive jackpot, then Roulette is your game.
+If you'd rather play for the chance to hit a potentially massive jackpot, then Roulette is your game.

 Try Online Blackjack and Roulette For Yourself